zheli/zheli.github.io/_posts/2019-04-19-3-tips-on-working-safely-in-console.md

  [white-paper](https://enterprise.lastpass.com/wp-content/uploads/LastPass-Technical-Whitepaper-3.pdf) if interested.
  It's free to use on all devices.

-# Use the Right K8s Context
+# Use the Right Kubernetes Context
 This is not an issue if you are riding the latest GitOps train and let CI/CD pipeline apply all the Kubernetes changes.
 But if your are old-school like me :D, you will probably use `kubectl apply` a lot.